rgrannell1/kea/README.md

 and extremely powerful.
 Kiwi's pipelines, partially-applicable functions, arrow functions and a rich grammar of functions drawn from other languages make writing R pleasant.

 ### Kiwi is Expressive

 It is easier to write a sentence from left to right than from the middle out; writing programs as chains of functions is similarily natural.
 Kiwi adds pipeline-style methods to R.

-Kiwi code is *compositional*; to create an kiwi program you chain functions together into a pipeline that takes your input and transforms it in multiple steps.
-You don't need to worry about odd output of one function suddenly killing the next, as corner cases are consistent within Kiwi.
+Kiwi code is *compositional*; you create a  kiwi program from chains of functions that takes an input and modifies it in steps.
+You don't need to worry about output of one function suddenly killing the next, as corner cases are consistent within Kiwi and errors are usually easy to debug.

 ```splus
 # // Data From Hadley Wickham's https://github.com/hadley/data-stride